-The ethics committee at The Pet Professional Guild consists of a committee Chair and two other PPG Steering Committee members an a impartial professional.
+The ethics committee at The Pet Professional Guild consists of a committee Chair and two other PPG Steering Committee members and an impartial professional.
 The key role of the Ethics Committee is to investigate all reported ethics violations.

 Your Pet Professional Guild Ethics Committee are:

 Chair - Catherine Zehner.
 Committee Members are Robert A King, Diane Garrod and Debra Millikan.

 How To Report an Ethics Violation